deliveroo/determinator-standard-tests/README.md

 # Determinator tests

-⚠️ This repository is still being built, the full suite of tests do not exist in here yet ⚠️

 This repo contains example inputs and outputs for the Florence/Determinator suite of tools for feature flags and A/B tests.

 The `examples.json` file holds all of the examples which need to be executed.
 Its structure describes: